Mapping performance on a plate. Each point corresponds to a component.

 “Organic materials enable us to produce electronic components on large, conformable surfaces,” explains Amélie Revaux, head of the Printed Organic Component Characterization and Aging laboratory.

 Overall, the platform has around 50 researchers who are paving the way for innovations to connect the world and intelligent objects of the future.
 Some of the research is still experimental, focusing on devising and optimizing new processes.
 Other research, carried out in close conjunction with industrial partners, is nearing the technology transfer phase.
-It is at this stage that JMP® statistical discovery software from SAS enables Revaux’s team to save precious time.
+It is at this stage that JMP® statistical discovery software enables Revaux’s team to save precious time.
 But let’s not get ahead of ourselves.

 JMP® and ease of use